 The full timetable of all activities for this course can be accessed from Course Planner.Refer to MyUni for more information.

 Course Learning OutcomesOn successful completion of this course students will be able to:

-2. Identify the health and safety issues associated with building and civil engineering projects and develop a Work Health and Safety Management Plan
+5. Identify the health and safety issues associated with construction projects and develop a Work Health and Safety Management Plan

 University Graduate Attributes